fmristats/fmristats/README.rst

 Thank you for citing this project.

+.. changelog:: 0.0.7

+    * Added ability for fall back scan cycles in fmririgid.

 .. changelog:: 0.0.6

     * Added .ravel to Image: image.ravel() will return a copy of the 1-D